ImplFerris/esp32-book/src/dev-env.md

 sudo usermod -a -G dialout $USER
 ```

-Log out and back in for the changes to take effect.Retry
+Log out and back in for the changes to take effect.